OCDSpec/OCDSpec2/README.md

 To get the latest matchers, upgrade to the latest version:

-* Update the SpecKit submodule in your project
+* Update the OCDSpec2 submodule in your project
-    * `cd SpecKit` from your main project directory
+    * `cd OCDSpec2` from your main project directory
     * `git checkout master`
     * `git pull`
     * Be sure to check this into git